 Most of what I do on the laptop now is still in a text editor of one description or another, the odd venture into LibreOffice Calc for some spreadsheet work, or RedNoteBook for journalling, and still now and then Scrivener for longer form prose, but as I’ll note later, this is now the Windows version in WINE, not the ’native’ version I used to use.

-I do a little audio editing now and then, using Audacity still, but it's essentially text, text and more text, either in MarkDown or raw, and even some Python - the former for some web projects I've ducked in and out of, and the latter as I'm finally trying to learn a development language instead of mark-up.
-I also have some nice utils and tools installed such as PanDoc for moving the aforementioned text around between formats, ExifTool which is for messing with photo metadata, which allows me to fix the metadata almost randomly created by the LEGO camera my kids use now and then and a few issues I'm trying to correct.
-I also went through a phase of trying static site generators like Pelican, but decided I just didn't have time for it, and stuck with Grav as an online system.
+I do a little audio editing now and then, using Audacity still, but it’s essentially text, text and more text, either in MarkDown or straight text in an editor, and even some Python.
+The former for some web projects I’ve ducked in and out of, and the latter as I’m finally trying to learn a development language instead of mark-up.
+I also have some nice utils and tools installed such as PanDoc for moving the aforementioned text around between formats, ExifTool which is for messing with photo metadata, which allows me to fix the metadata almost randomly created by the LEGO camera my kids use now and then and a few issues I’m trying to correct.
+I also went through a phase of trying static site generators like Pelican, but decided I just didn’t have time for it, and stuck with Grav as an online system.
 Whichever, moving all my old content, and keeping new content in MarkDown format has proven to be a good move.